 nanoLAB also hosts regular research seminars, conferences and workshops.

 In addition, our Medical Sciences Graduate School and Science, Agriculture and Engineering Graduate School also have a thriving postgraduate research culture, with additional support for international students.
 We have an excellent record for timely PhD submission, provide training in professional/key skills and research techniques, and support personal development.

-Normally a first-class or upper-second-class Honours degree, or an international equivalent, in biotechnology, chemistry, electrical engineering, mechanical engineering, microbiology, physics or a related discipline.
-Applicants whose first language is not English require IELTS 6.5, TOEFL 90 (Internet-based), or equivalent.
+An upper-second-class Honours degree, or international equivalent, in biotechnology, chemistry, electrical engineering, mechanical engineering, microbiology, physics or related subject.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.